ff6347/auto-typo-adbe-id/README.md

 - [Incom.org Workspace](http://incom.org/workspace/3916#p103323)

 -----------------------
+In the first session we will dive into the basics of javascript / extendscript for Adobe applications depending on your programming skills.

     	   _____ ________________ ________  _   __   ____  _   ________
     	  / ___// ____/ ___/ ___//  _/ __ \/ | / /  / __ \/ | / / ____/